Neredmet Moodu Gullu

-Sri Nallapochamma - Moodu Gullu Temple is a temple in the Old Neredmet neighbourhood of Hyderabad in the Indian State of Telangana.
-Temple which is 120 years old.
+Sri Nallapochamma, Sri Muthyalamma, Sri Mahakali Devasthanam, also known as Moodu Gullu Temple, is a group of three temples in the Old Neredmet neighbourhood of Hyderabad in the Indian State of Telangana.
+It is 120 years old temple.
 Devotees offer prayers to the goddess every day.
 In particular, Thousands of devotees offer prayers during Ashada Jathara, which usually falls on Sundays.

+The temple is very popular landmark for surrounding areas as the Three Temple Bus Stop which was earlier called as Neredmettu village bus stop, on Malkajgiri-Neredmet X Roads Route.